Investing in real estate can be an incredibly profitable and fulfilling journey.

 If your monthly mortgage payment including taxes and insurance is $1200, you need to rent your unit for more than that amount to break even.
 Sure, that’s business 101, but rental rates are not arbitrary.
 Before you even begin to consider purchasing a property, look at an online national rent report.

 When you understand what the median rents are for your area, you can work the numbers to make sure that you can get the rent amount you need to assure positive cash flow.
 If the going rent rates for a one-bedroom apartment are only around $750, you’re going to have a tough time creating positive cash flow with that $200,000 property that you are planning to purchase with $20,000 down.
 Your $180,000 mortgage at 4 percent, for example, will cost you $859 per month before taxes and insurance, so that assures a negative cash flow.
+Consider renting out property you already have.
+Also known as home sharing, you can rent out your entire house or just parts of your home on a short term basis.
+Check your current homeowners policy if it already includes coverage for short term rentals.

 How software can help